Infinite-Limit-Data-Science/chat-app/README7-vllm.md

 ### OpenAI-Compatible Server

 So remember  I have a maximum sequence length per forward pass, e.g. 30k.
-In the logistic function, I believe L is the upper bounds. which i define as 120 representing 120k tokens.
+In the logistic function, I believe L is the upper bounds if k (the number of documents you want to return) given the context window, e.g. 30k. which i define as 120 representing 120k tokens.
 Hence, per retriever we are doing something like this:

 ```python
 for index, metadata in enumerate(state["metadata"]):